josefadamcik/josefadamcik.cz/_posts/2020-02-25-let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.md

 ## Building the first SofleKeyboard

-Originally I wanted to have a detailed build log here in this section.
+Originally I wanted to have a detailed build log in this section.
 But it ended up being quite long.
 I also wanted the build log to act as a build guide (since there's no build guide for SofleKeyboard on Github yet).
 Therefore, I have published it as a separate article: [SofleKeyboard build log/guide][buildlogarticle].

 ## Cleaning the firmware

 I started by copying the `keyboards/lily58` directory in the QMK firmware and modified the necessary parts to have it compiled by running `make:sofle`.
 Then I had to add support for rotary encoders and new keys in the layout.
 It wasn't difficult but while doing that I noticed there's a lot of code in the directory.
-Files like: `matrix.c`, `serial.c`, `ssd1306.c` etc. I was curious why the files are there since they seemed to be reimplementing things which should be already part of the QMK.
-But the first task was to make the keyboard work.
+Files like: `matrix.c`, `serial.c`, `ssd1306.c` etc. I was curious why the files are there since they seemed to be reimplementing things which should be already part of the QMK firmware.
+But the the most important task at the moment was to make the keyboard work.

-I managed to make almost everything work.
-The only problem I had was with the rotary encoder.
+I managed to make almost everything work easily apart from the rotary encoder.
 It was working on the master half but not on the slave half.
 When digging around I verified it should be supported on split keyboards without problems (I have found a closed bug report and the code that was supposed to handle it).
 So what's the problem?
-Well, the problem was that Lily58 was not using the built-in support for split keyboards in QMK but rather overriding most of the default behaviour by its own implementation.
+Well, the problem was that Lily58 was not using the built-in support for split keyboards in QMK but rather overriding most of the default behaviour by its own implementation as I suspected.
 This Lily58's implementation appeared to be an older version of the code in QMK core and didn't handle rotary encoders properly.

 I believe (but it's mostly a guess) reasons for this are historical.
 The code for Lily58 was apparently copied from Corne.
 And Corne seems to be copied from Helix.
 I think the code from Helix was copied from Let's Split which was one of the first (if not the first) split keyboards using QMK firmware.
 Back in that time someone copied the source and used it.
 The support for split keyboards was later added to the QMK firmware and it's no longer necessary to drag this pile of code around in order to support a split keyboard.
 But people either don't know it or maybe are afraid they may break something or just don't understand the code enough to realize something is odd.
-So the outdated copy-pasted code is still being used by those popular boards.
+So the outdated copy-pasted code is still being used by those many popular boards.

 For me it was easy: I have to fix a problem with the board so the mess must be cleaned.
 And it also felt very good to throw away all then unnecessary code and make the custom part of the firmware for SofleKeyboard much cleaner and easier to understand.

-## Links

-- [Github with KiCad projects][soflegithub]
-- [Github with a fork QMK firmware for SofleKeyboard][sofleqmk] (not yet in the upstream) (make sure you checkout `soflekeyboard` branch)
-- [Layout in KeyboardLayout editor][soflelayout]

 ## Future plans

+I have been already using the first prototype for three months, only at home, though.
+I still use my [Katana60][katana60] as a daily driver at work.
+Currently, I am waiting for switches for the second build and as soon as I make it I am going to bring it to he office and use it at work too.
+So far I am very happy with the keyboard and there are no obvious problems I need to fix.
+But I do have plenty of ideas for the future.

 ### Short term

 - A proper build guide in the repository.
 - Improve default layout to be more friendly - the default should be QWERTY and maybe support for Dvorak could be added.
-- Maybe add support for QMK configurator
+- Consider adding support for QMK configurator
 - Push the firmware/layout to QMK upstream.
 - Design a laser-cut acrylic case and OLED covers.
 Build one version using those.
 - Build another version with Choc switches.